It’s time for some Spectrum Fantastic Art Live 4 news!

-The show will be in Kansas City, MO in the Bartle Hall Grand Ballroom running May 9-11, 2014.
-There are five special guests who you can meet at the show.
-They are Wayne Barlowe, Tim Bruckner, Frank Cho, Camilla d’Errico and Justin Sweet.
+The show will be in Kansas City, MO in the Bartle Hall Grand Ballroom running May 22-24, 2015.
+The five special guests of the show are Karla Ortiz, Tim Kirk, Scott Gustafson, Donato Giancola and Julie Dillon.

 Furthermore, there will be over 200 artists exhibiting at the show.
 We’re also organizing far more workshops than before.
 We want everyone to have the opportunity to grow, learn and to be inspired.
 We have top artists in the industry giving extended live presentations.
 These are at no additional cost to the already affordable entry cost.